tummychow/git-scripts/git-absorb.md

 `CD` | copied | deleted | `cp foo bar && git add bar && rm bar`
 `??` | untracked | untracked | `touch bar`

-the part we really care about is the first character, which represents the diff between HEAD and the index. we can compute that column with `git diff --name-status -z --cached`. we can also potentially make use of the `--diff-filter=M` option to only get modified files (which is what we want, since other forms of modification cannot be absorbed anyway). finally, to get strictly normalized output, we use the plumbing `diff-index` command, and we end up with this:
+the part we really care about is the first character, which represents the diff between HEAD and the index. we can compute that column with `git diff --name-status -z --cached`. we can also potentially make use of the `--diff-filter=M` option to only get modified files (which is what we want, since other forms of modification cannot be absorbed anyway). finally, to get strictly normalized output, we use the plumbing `diff-index` command (notably, `diff-index` is immune to `diff.mnemonicPrefix`), and we end up with this:

 ```python
 paths = sorted(invoke('git', 'diff-index', '--name-only', '-z', '--diff-filter=M', '--cached', HEAD).split('\0')[:-1])
 ```

-or if we actually wanted the entire patch, we could do this. we have to be careful to pass disabling arguments so that we're isolated from the user's configuration variables. the format of a git patch is documented under the diff-generate-patch man page.
+or if we actually wanted the entire patch, we could do this. we have to be careful to pass disabling arguments so that we're isolated from the user's configuration variables.

 ```python
 invoke('git', 'diff-index', '--cached', HEAD, '--diff-filter=M', '--unified=0', '--no-color', '--diff-algorithm=default', '--word-diff=none', '--no-renames', '--full-index', '--binary', '--no-ext-diff', '--no-textconv')